 The subject proposal provides for 255 dwellings on the site which is an increase of 27 dwellings to the approved Concept Development Application.
-This does not comply with condition 3 of the approved development consent which limits a maximum 228 dwellings and 2.1:1 FSR cap.
 When the original concept application was lodged, the applicant initially sought consent for 255 units however reduced the dwelling yield and height of the built form to ensure the proposal met design excellence.
-The subject application seeks consent to increase the density for the site without demonstrating compliance with the provision of design excellence under the LEP.
+The subject application seeks consent to increase the density for the site without satisfactorily achieving the provisions under the design excellence clause of the LEP.
 Further, the proposal does not achieve compliance to the incentive FSR provisions under Clause 9.7 of the LEP.